 The adoption of Recommendation 9 by European national regulators means other than where all intermediaries in the chain are authorised within the EEA/EU, Lloyd’s Europe is not able to accept new or renewing business (both insurance and reinsurance) from intermediaries where the risk in question is for a policyholder in the EU/EEA state and the risk location for that risk is within the EU/EEA.
 This primarily impacts brokers and coverholders that have their authorisation in the UK from the Financial Conduct Authority (FCA) and previously conducted business within the EU in reliance on passporting rights.

-During March and April Lloyd’s contacted all brokers and coverholders who will no longer be able to bring impacted business to Lloyd’s Europe to explain the changes and the steps that need to be taken.
+During 2020 Lloyd’s contacted all brokers and coverholders who were no longer be able to bring impacted business to Lloyd’s Europe to explain the changes and the steps that needed to be taken.

 Lloyd’s Europe is working to ensure that, following Brexit, Lloyd’s policyholders across the EU/EEA can continue to access the underwriting expertise and financial security of the Lloyd’s market and their existing policies can continue to be serviced by the Lloyd’s market, including the payment of valid insurance claims.
 Where brokers and coverholders have established EU/EEA authorised companies Lloyd’s Europe has established fast track processes to onboard them.